 What Are The Symptoms of Copper Deficiency and What are the health benefits of Copper?

 If you have a deficiency of copper in your body you may experience one or more of these symptoms:

 Elevated cholesterol levels

 Low skin pigmentation

 Sounds like a lot?
-There is more.
+There are even more health benefits that copper can deliver.
 Other problematic symptoms can include lethargy, pale skin, sores, edema (water retention), stunted growth, hair loss (alopecia), anorexia, diarrhea, bleeding under the skin and dermatitis.
 In infant boys, inherited copper deficiency of the rare Menkes’ syndrome can happen, where natural absorption of copper becomes impossible.
 Early medical intervention is essential in such cases.
 What are the health benefits of Copper?
 Read on.

 Foods That Are Rich in Copper